penpot/penpot-docs/technical-guide/developer/ui.md

 If the design hasn’t changed, the tests should pass without issues.

 However, there are cases where the design might have changed from the original.
-In this case, first check the `diff` files provided by the test runner to ensure that the differences are expected (e.g., positioning, size, etc.).
+In this case, first check the <code class="language-bash">diff</code> files provided by the test runner to ensure that the differences are expected (e.g., positioning, size, etc.).

 Once confirmed, inform the QA team about these changes so they can review and take any necessary actions.